 We have reached important CRF milestones in research developments and significant advancements in the treatment of cystinosis.
 The CRF research funded at the University of California, San Diego (UCSD) has resulted in the development of a slow-release form of cysteamine.
 On April 30, 2013 the FDA approved the new drug Procysbi™.

 The Cystinosis Research Foundation’s primary focus is to find a cure for cystinosis.
 A group of leading researchers in stem call and gene therapies, molecular biology and clinical pathophysiology have formed the Cystinosis Research Foundation (CRF) Gene Therapy Consortium, with the goal to advance progress on the most promising current findings, including moving novel therapeutic modalities into human patients as quickly as possible.
 The CRF Gene Therapy Consortium holds the first real promise that a cure for cystinosis is a possibility.

-The Fourth CRF International Cystinosis Research Symposium was held March 6 and March 7, 2014 at the prestigious Arnold and Mabel Beckman Center of the National Academies of Engineering and Science on the UCI campus.
-Hosted by the Cystinosis Research Foundation with sponsorships from Raptor Pharmaceuticals and Sigma-Tau, the symposium brought together more than 60 researchers and scientists from all over the globe – each with a special expertise in some aspect of the care and treatment of cystinosis.
+The Sixth CRF International Cystinosis Research Symposium was held March 1 and March 2, 2018 at the prestigious Arnold and Mabel Beckman Center of the National Academies of Engineering and Science on the UCI campus.
+Hosted by the Cystinosis Research Foundation the symposium brought together more than 60 researchers and scientists from all over the globe – each with a special expertise in some aspect of the care and treatment of cystinosis.

 In 2020, the Cystinosis Research Foundation will be hosting the Seventh CRF International Research Symposium at the Arnold and Mabel Beckman Center of the National Academies of Engineering and Science on the UCI Campus.